 Negotiations for Academic Student Employees and Student Services and Advising Professionals began in July, while Research and Public Service Professionals joined the bargaining process in October.
 In February, all three units entered mediation with the university.

-On Thursday, workers across the U.C. campuses walked picket lines as a “last chance” measure before going on strike.
+On Thursday, workers across the UC campuses walked picket lines as a “last chance” measure before going on strike.
 At UCSF, about 100 people held a demonstration in front of the Weill Neurosciences building in Mission Bay.

 “What I can say is that it was evident that the picket that we held on Thursday was absolutely instrumental in getting us over the finish line,” Edwards said.

-U.C. did not reply to Mission Local’s request for comment on the tentative agreement in time for publication.
+UC leaders did not reply to Mission Local’s request for comment on the tentative agreement in time for publication.

 For two of the units — Student Services and Advising Professionals and Research and Public Service Professionals — the tentative agreement would mark their first contract with the university.
-U.C. recognized the unions in April and September, respectively.
-The two units have bargained jointly, and their tentative agreement includes a minimum of 27.8 percent wage increase over four years.

 For the Academic Student Employees, whose contract ended in February, the tentative deal plans for an up to 45 percent increase in salary for teaching assistants and graduate student researchers over four years, and for raises of 21 percent on average for hourly workers.